 After that you just need to set up the planaria trap:

-1. Immerse the bottle trap in your aquarium and wait until it fills with water and starts sinking.
+- Immerse the bottle in your aquarium and wait until it fills with water and sinks.
+Set the trap in the evening and remove it the next morning when it’s likely filled with Planaria.

 Author’s note: You can use raw chicken or fish as bait, but I prefer flakes because they seem less messy.
 I recommend using just 1 or 2 flakes, as it would be enough to spark the interest of Planaria.